The 200 Series of Stainless Steels

 This is as opposed to ferritic steels, which are characterized by a body-centered cubic structure.

-Nickel is the most commonly used element to produce this crystal structure, however, due to a shortage of nickel during and immediately after World War II, efforts were made to reduce use of the metal.
-This led to the substitution of nitrogen for nickel in the production of some austenitic corrosion-resistant steels, and the creation of 200 series of stainless steels.
+Nickel is the most commonly used element to produce this crystal structure, but a post-World War II nickel shortage led to the substitution of nitrogen for nickel in the production of some austenitic corrosion-resistant steels.
+The 200 series of stainless steels was born.

-While nitrogen alloyed in steel will also form a face-centred cubic structure, it results in harmful chromium nitrides and increases gas porosity.
-The addition of manganese allows more nitrogen to be safely added, however, nickel cannot be completely removed from the alloy.
-200 series stainless steels are, consequently, characterized by their nitrogen and manganese content.
+While nitrogen alloyed in steel will also form a face-centered cubic structure, it results in harmful chromium nitrides and increases gas porosity.
+The addition of manganese allows more nitrogen to be safely added, but nickel cannot be completely removed from the alloy.
+The 200 series stainless steels are, consequently, characterized by their nitrogen and manganese content.

-Production and demand for low nickel stainless steels surged in the 1980s as nickel prices soared and, again, efforts were made to reduce use of the metal.
+Production and demand for low-nickel stainless steels surged in the 1980s as nickel prices soared and, again, efforts were made to reduce the use of the metal.